Data-driven calibration of linear estimators with minimal penalties

-When $\Fhl = \Al Y$, we have:
+When $\Fhl = \Al Y\,$, we have:

-where $\varepsilon = Y - F \in \R^n$ and $\forall t,u \in \R^n$, $\prodscal{t}{u} = \sum_{i=1}^n t_i u_i\,$.
+where $\varepsilon = Y - F \in \R^n$ and $\forall t,u \in \R^n\,$, $\prodscal{t}{u} = \sum_{i=1}^n t_i u_i\,$.
 Since $\varepsilon$ is centered with covariance matrix $\sigma^2 \Id_n\,$, Eq.~\eqref{eq.riskFhl} and Eq.~\eqref{eq.riskempFhl} imply that

-up to the term $-\E\scroch{n^{-1} \snorm{\varepsilon}_2^2}\! = - \sigma^2\,$, which can be dropped off since it does not vary with $\lambda$.
+up to the term $-\E\scroch{n^{-1} \snorm{\varepsilon}_2^2}\! = - \sigma^2\,$, which can be dropped off since it does not vary with $\lambda\,$.

-Note that $\dfl = \tr(\Al)$ is called the {\em effective dimensionality} or {\em degrees of freedom}~\cite{Zha:2005}, so that the ideal penalty in Eq.~\eqref{eq.penid} is proportional to the dimensionality associated to the estimator $\Al$---for projection matrices, we get back the dimension of the subspace, which is classical in model selection.
+Note that $\dfl = \tr(\Al)$ is called the {\em effective dimensionality} or {\em degrees of freedom}~\cite{Zha:2005}, so that the optimal penalty in Eq.~\eqref{eq.penid} is proportional to the dimensionality associated with the matrix $\Al$---for projection matrices, we get back the dimension of the subspace, which is classical in model selection.

-The expression of the ideal penalty in Eq.~\eqref{eq.penid} led to several selection procedures, in particular Mallows' $C_L$ (called $C_p$ in the case of projection estimators) \cite{Mal:1973}, where $\sigma^2$ is replaced by some estimator $\widehat{\sigma^2}$.
+The expression of the optimal penalty in Eq.~\eqref{eq.penid} led to several selection procedures, in particular Mallows' $C_L$ (called $C_p$ in the case of projection estimators) \cite{Mal:1973}, where $\sigma^2$ is replaced by some estimator $\widehat{\sigma^2}\,$.
 The estimator of $\sigma^2$ usually used with $C_L$ is based upon the value of the empirical risk at some~$\lambda_0$ with $\df(\lambda_0)$ large; it has the drawback of overestimating the risk, in a way which depends on~$\lambda_0$ and $F$ \cite{Efr:1986}.
-GCV, which implicitly estimates $\sigma^2$, has the drawback of overfitting if the family $(\Al)_{\lamm}$ contains a matrix too close to $\Id_n$ \cite{Cao_Gol:2006}; GCV also overestimates the risk even more than $C_L$ for most $\Al$ (see (7.9) and Table~4 in \cite{Efr:1986}).
+GCV, which implicitly estimates $\sigma^2\,$, has the drawback of overfitting if the family $(\Al)_{\lamm}$ contains a matrix too close to $\Id_n$ \cite{Cao_Gol:2006}, so that examples have been given where GCV is not asymptotically optimal \cite{KCLi:1986}; GCV also overestimates the risk even more than $C_L$ for most $\Al$ (see (7.9) and Table~4 in \cite{Efr:1986}).

 In this paper, we define an estimator of $\sigma^2$ directly related to the selection task which does not have similar drawbacks.
 Our estimator relies on the concept of minimal penalty, introduced by Birg\'e and Massart \cite{Bir_Mas:2006} and further studied in~\cite{Arl_Mas:2009:pente}.